Best Tips & Best Websites for Selling Your Stuff Online

 If you have unworn or unused luxury items sitting around in your closet and youâd like to sell them in a hands-off method, try consigning online with The RealReal.
 The RealReal is a big and growing online consignment shop that also has brick and mortar stores in NYC.
 You can check their list of hundreds of designers to determine if your item qualifies to be considered for consigning.

 My first experience with The RealReal was in person in Brooklyn.
 I made an appointment in one of their NYC locations and brought in my item, a pair of rag & bone jeans.
+To skip right to my detailed experience selling on The RealReal after three years, read my seller review of The RealReal consignment.

 Ultimately, they rejected the item and it got returned to me.
 I sold it on Poshmark a few months later.